anthonyhaj/rock-paper-scissors-PP2/README.md

   - To make a game that keeps track of score
   - To make a game that can be played on any device

+  ## User Experience

+  ### Target Audience
+  - Anyone who enjoys rock, paper, scissors

+  ### User Requirements and Expectations
+  - Easy and simple mechanics
+  - Scoring system to track winner
+  - Display results for each move and game winner
+  - Responsiveness on all devices
+  - Link to project repo